18F/laptop/README.md

 #### Git Seekrets False Positives

-Sometimes the `git-seekrets` rules may indicate a false positive and matching things at aren't actually secrets.
-This can be solved in a number of ways, but the root cause is that the regular expressions used to `match` and `unmatch` for the specific rule that is being triggered and should be evaluated.
+Sometimes the `git-seekrets` rules may indicate a false positive and match things that aren't actually secrets.
+This can happen if the regular expressions used to `match` and `unmatch` are too strict.

 Make sure you have [the latest rulesets from this repository by running the git-seekrets installation script](#want-to-install-just-git-seekret).